-PRKCZ (Protein Kinase C, Zeta) is a Protein Coding gene.
-Diseases associated with PRKCZ include parainfluenza virus type 3.
-Among its related pathways are PI3K-Akt signaling pathway and Ras signaling pathway.
-GO annotations related to this gene include protein serine/threonine kinase activity and protein kinase activity.
+PRKCZ (Protein Kinase C Zeta) is a Protein Coding gene.
+Diseases associated with PRKCZ include myofibrillar myopathy and chromosome 1p36 deletion syndrome.
+Among its related pathways are AGE-RAGE signaling pathway in diabetic complications and Chemokine Signaling.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKCB.

 UniProtKB/Swiss-Prot for PRKCZ Gene